It's important to know

 We believe in building a better cultural understanding between nations and people.
 By offering safe and exciting ways for young people to fulfil their dreams of discovering a new culture through learning, we help create better global citizens, while contributing to improved quality of life for those less fortunate.

 Programs exchanging students to live in another culture have been popular for centuries, organised by universities and secondary schools.
 They became professionally organised by pacifist groups after WWI with the desire to promote peaceful relations among nations.
 There were many similar programs organised by governments.
-They 20th C. bought forward many organisations promoting student exchange as well as the establishment of many overseas branches of universities.
+The 20th century brought forward many organisations promoting student exchange as well as the establishment of many overseas branches of universities.

 After WWII, German corporations in Australia commenced sponsoring scholarships for secondary students, soon followed by a U.S. exchange organisation offering Australian students a choice of many countries.
 In 1970, another U.S organisation arrived with a U.S. government grant, adding many new destinations for Australia.
 Then, after comedian Paul Hogan, in 1984, urged every nationality to “put another shrimp on the Barbie in Australia”, several European, American, and Japanese exchange organisations came to Australia.